spacetelescope/jwst/docs/jwst/ramp_fitting/arguments.rst

   for the per-integration product.

-* ``--suppress_one_group``: A boolean to suppress computations for saturated ramps with good 0th group.
-The default is set to true to suppress these computations, which will compute all values for the ramp the same as if the entire ramp were saturated.
+* ``--suppress_one_group``: A boolean to suppress computations for saturated ramps with only one good (unsaturated) sample.
+The default is set to True to suppress these computations, which will compute all values for the ramp the same as if the entire ramp were saturated.